Intro

 Note

-Please note this will require an updated config, any alias domains configs updated since June 1st 2020 will have this include, however any older config that hasn't been regenerated recently will not.
-We do not automatically replace in place configs.
+Please note this will require an updated config, any alias domains configs updated since May 3rd 2021 will have these includes, however any older config that hasn't been regenerated recently will not.
+We do not automatically replace in-place configs.
 The domain action such as changing www/root routing, or site actions such as changing cache types will regenerate any pre-existing config files to the latest version.

 4. Redirecting olddomain.com/something to newdomain.com/somethingelse